 Dating is simple.
 Relationships are hard work.
 Well, they can be hard work, or they can be temporarily effortless.
 I think that’s what we’re imagining when we jump back into the dating pool again.
 We remember the highs of love crushes, the sex, the joy, the “hi, I am soooo glad to see you” feelings that are bantered back and forth when you are establishing a new love relationship.

 But the R-word has some issues for many people.
 And I’ve run across my share of women running from any kind of commitment.
 Sure, that’s one way to be.
-And perhaps, in the early stages of divorce, a light approach is better, you really don’t need a relationship, you need a healing.
+And perhaps, in the early stages of divorce, a light approach is better, you really don’t need a relationship, you need healing.

-There are a few simple signs that a person is NOT ready for a relationship.
+Simple signs that a person is NOT ready for a relationship.

 - They are still bitter or angry about the divorce, or their ex (until someone has moved on it is very hard to be in a relationship)

 - Their profile just talk about “having fun” and all their pictures involve a glass of wine